 Avon Tide Chart, Tide Times & Tide Schedule

-Live tide predictions for Avon, Buxton, and Frisco, NC – the southern Hatteras Island villages.
-High and low tides for Avon Pier, the Salvo-to-Buxton stretch, and the Cape Point area.
+Today’s tide table and tide schedule for Avon, Buxton, and Frisco, NC – the southern Hatteras Island villages.
+See live high and low tide times for Avon Pier, the Salvo-to-Buxton stretch, and the Cape Point area.

 About tides at Avon (Kinnakeet) and Buxton